harmnot/tinder-cloning/README.md

 > if you don't want to use Dbmate, you can manually the query in `migrations` folder into your database UI.
 >
 > also if you run the test, you can run `make test` to run the test.

+# API Documentation
+You can use POSTMAN to test the API.
+The API documentation can be found on this root folder with the name `tinder-cloning.postman_collection.json`